 Vassals Expanded and Reworked

 This mod expands how vassals work.
-It adds 12 new types of subject empires (1 for each ethics + 1 for hive minds + 3 special subject types), each with its own perks.
+It adds 9 new types of subject empires for default countries (1 for each ethics + 1 for hives), 9 new types of subject empires for megacorporations (1 for each civic) and 12 new types of subject empires and 3 special subject types available under special conditinos.
+Each subject empire has its own perks.
 It also adds a new Policy, available once you finish the Domination tradition tree, that let you tax your subjects’ trade, and a Proxy War mechanic.

 In vanilla, there are just two kinds of subject empires available to default countries: Vassals and Protectorates.
 It doesn’t matter if you are a democratic crusader or a hegemonic imperialist, the way you treat your subjects is all the same.